 What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

-The International Myeloma Foundation (IMF) has partnered with the W. Montague Cobb/NMA Health Institute’s Cobb Scholars Program to develop a mentoring program for African American medical school students.
+The International Myeloma Foundation (IMF) has partnered with the W. Montague Cobb/NMA Health Institute’s Cobb Scholars Program to develop a mentoring program for minority medical school students.

-- Increasing the pool of African American physicians dedicated to myeloma health equity
+- Increasing the pool of minority physicians dedicated to myeloma health equity

 - Raising myeloma awareness among medical students, with a focus on its impact on African Americans